On this page

 2. Provide the credentials to Statsig

-• Go to console.statsig.com and log in
+• Go to console.statsig.com and log in.

-• Go to the settings page and navigate to the integrations tab.
+• Go to the settings page and navigate to the Integrations tab.

 • Find Snowflake in the integrations list and provide the requested credentials for the user you just created in step 1.

-• You can use the "Test Connection" button to make sure we can establish a connection to the table using the credentials provided.
+• You can use the Test Connection button to confirm a connection to the table using the credentials provided.

 3. Load data into the new Statsig tables